Second Fraser ministry

 The second Fraser ministry (Liberal–National Country coalition) was the 51st ministry of the Government of Australia.
 It was led by the country's 22nd Prime Minister, Malcolm Fraser.
 The second Fraser ministry succeeded the first Fraser ministry, which dissolved on 22 December 1975 following the federal election that took place on 13 December.
 The ministry was replaced by the third Fraser ministry on 20 December 1977 following the 1977 federal election.

-As of 26 January 2023, Ian Sinclair and Peter Nixon are the last surviving members of the Cabinet of the second Fraser ministry.
+As of 1 May 2025, Ian Sinclair is the last surviving member of the Cabinet of the second Fraser ministry.
 Tony Street was the last surviving Liberal cabinet member.